JennyKmu/ROSE/README.md

 ## Functionalities

 Currently, available features are:
+* **Players Menu**
     * Editing xp value for each player;
     * Editing money value for each player;
+* **Rolling Stock Menu**
-* Editing rolling stock names and numbers;
+    * **Rename**: Editing rolling stock names and numbers;
       * Editing is limited to what can be displayed on each rolling stock.
 Override by starting with  `\i` when entering a new value.
+    * **Respawn**: Rolling stock respawn:
+      * Allows to respawn rolling stock at one of the six spawn points.
+The rolling stock should be re-railed when respawning at one of the spawn points.
+      * If all the points are occupied, an option is available to teleport rolling stock close to the spawn points (behind the deck at the end of the tracks).
+      * Detects most cars that fell through the ground and indicates them in the menu.
-* Editing cargo on wagons:
+    * **Cargo**: Editing cargo on wagons:
       * Changing cargo type (within allowed types and empty)
         * Upon switching to 'Empty', the wagon is emptied.
 If switching to any cargo, the wagon is filled.
       * Changing cargo amount
-* Editing Engine and Tender contents:
+    * **Locomotive Restock**: Editing Engine and Tender contents:
       * Refill firewood, water, but not sand as it is not yet saved by the game.
+    * **Change Attachments**: Editing attachments for locomotives
+* **Environment Menu**
+    * **Edit Industry Contents**
-* Editing Utility contents:
+    * **Edit Utility Contents**:
       * Can refill water towers
       * Can refill firewood depots
       * Cannot refill sand towers as it is not yet saved by the game.
-* Editing industries contents
-* Rolling stock respawn:
-  * Allows to respawn rolling stock at one of the six spawn points.
-The rolling stock should be re-railed when respawning at one of the spawn points.
-  * If all the points are occupied, an option is available to teleport rolling stock close to the spawn points (behind the deck at the end of the tracks).
-  * Detects most cars that fell through the ground and indicates them in the menu.
-* Smart tree reset feature, replants trees avoiding:
+    * **Smart tree reset**: replants trees avoiding:
       * Tracks/Groundwork/Bridges
       * Switches
       * Player placed buildings
       * Also cut some (17) ill positioned trees if they're not already cut
       * This feature might take a bit of computation time, but unless the program crashes (and tells you it crashed), it is running.
 Tested on a save with around 17000 trees for 20000 spline control points, and ran in under 3 seconds.
-* Reset trees (**EXPERIMENTAL**) back to the state they are in when starting a new game.
+    * **Reset trees to new game state (EXPERIMENTAL)**: resets trees back to the state they are in when starting a new game, without any check of any sort.
+Use at your own risks.

 ## In the work

+### Ongoing
+* Teleportation of players
 * Plotting a map of the network
-* Build new tracks
 * Exporting SVG files of the network
-* Teleportation of players
+* Improvements of the UI

+### Coming later
 * Better teleportation of rolling stock, as well as rerailing
+* Build new tracks
 * Deletion of rolling stock, tracks, or players
 * A "No cheat" mode, which will allow to take loans, sell unused rolling stock (at a lower price), order refills for water, sand or firewood...
-* Improvements of the UI
 * GUI (or JUI as Leif likes to call it)

 ## Q&A